8base/managing-devices-using-api-tokens/READme.md

 That said, not all applications are centered around an individually logged-in user.
 It's not uncommon that authorization for a given application needs to be handled within the context of a device.
 Think of Internet of Things (IoT) devices, VR headsets, registration kiosks, and others where the device itself - or installed application - is the authenticated entity.

-Sometimes, this type of authorization is used purely for secure machine-to-machine applications, such as a manufacturing monitoring devices where sensors send equipment data to a central monitoring system.
+Sometimes, this type of authorization is used purely for secure machine-to-machine applications, such as factory monitoring devices where sensors send equipment data to a central monitoring system.
 Other times, a single device is authorized so that multiple-users can access it at a given time, like an event registration kiosk.
 Regardless of the specific usecase, what's required is a reliable system for authenticating devices, generating API tokens, assigning those tokens the necessary authorizations, and returning a credential back to the device.

 ## Tutorial